FZU-N/MIMO-LLVE/README.md

 ## 🎬 Visual Results

 To facilitate quick qualitative inspection, we provide GIF-based previews below.
 **Please note that GIFs are compressed and may introduce visual artifacts**.
-For more comprehensive and accurate visual comparisons, we highly recommend referring to the **video demonstrations** hosted on [Baidu Netdisk](https://pan.baidu.com/s/1XLxFOoKYgwgh65X2DH7K6A?pwd=x76w).
+For more comprehensive and accurate visual comparisons, we highly recommend referring to the **video demonstrations** hosted on [Baidu Netdisk](https://pan.baidu.com/s/1XLxFOoKYgwgh65X2DH7K6A?pwd=x76w) and  [Google Drive](https://drive.google.com/file/d/1hqkAEtKaQWrgBA0MXyWsOraYXT63m_0w/view?usp=sharing).

 ***